Our dedicated team of experts bring a wide range of knowledge and depth of understanding to the sector.

 Ruiz de Villa

-Cristina has worked in market access since June 2019.
+Cristina is a Manager at Newmarket Strategy and has a background in market access for medicines and digital devices.
 She has provided support to clients in a number of market access and health policy projects, and is knowledgeable of the changing reimbursement and access landscape in the UK.
 She has a particular interest in digital, and is very familiar with the cultural, regulatory and policy barriers to innovation uptake in the NHS.
-She discovered her passion for healthcare during her previous role as a pharmaceutical recruiter, where she gained an in-depth understanding of the European commercial landscape.
-Cristina is a graduate in Japanese from SOAS, University of London.
-A Barcelona native, she is passionate about food and can often be found experimenting in the kitchen.
+She was the research lead and co-author of the Mental Health Tech Landscape Review and the Learning Disability Tech Landscape Review which made recommendations to policymakers on fostering digital innovation.
+She also participated in public roundtables to discuss the report findings.

 Humoon graduated with a Bachelor’s degree in Biomedical Sciences and then a Master’s degree in Drug Discovery and Pharma Management from University College London, where he developed an understanding of therapeutic pipelines and the structure of the pharmaceutical industry.
 Alongside his time in education, he has further developed his research and analytical skills in national and international funded scientific projects in various disease areas.
 Outside of work, Humoon enjoys keeping healthy through sport and experiencing new cultures by traveling around the world.